Write a little about yourself. Just a paragraph will do.

 three adjectives to describe yourself on OkCupid; they're now just

 editable text, but I guess still apply.)
-I'm an INTJ.
+I'm INTJ and GGG.

 UPDATE: Going to Burning Man for the first time this year.